Student Support Services

 We have a rigorous academic program at Main Street School.
 Students are evaluated and carefully placed into the most appropriate classroom at each grade level.
 Student progress is closely monitored.
 We are very pleased with how our students perform on national and state testing.
 Our Director of Instruction, Mrs. Karla Putney, works closely with teachers to provide students with challenging, stimulating learning experiences.

 Our school has a Guidance Counselor, Mrs. Daniels, who visits with individual kids and also comes to work in classrooms.

 Karen Holmblad is the PT specialist for both Main and Lincoln Street Schools.
 She employs many tools and strategies for students to help them with any physical problems that may interfere with their ability to learn.
 She coordinates carefully with special educators and is an important contact for many students.
 She also loves going to classrooms to teach Brain Gym!

 Special educators at Main Street School work closely with each other, teachers, and parents as they try to help all students get off to a good start in their public school experience.
 Main Street School is dedicated to providing each student with a solid set of skills they can use as they further their education.

-Paul Sandler, the Main Street School psychologist, plays an active role in helping students who have any psychological needs.
-He works closely with Nancy Daniels, the guidance counselor, and the special educators to make sure that students are able to work through any issues that interfere with their ability to succeed at school.
-He is also happy to work with parents.
-His office is a great place for students who need his special skills.
+Meghan Marcarelli, the Main Street School psychologist, plays an active role in helping students who have any psychological needs.
+She works closely with Pam Comer, the guidance counselor, and the special educators to make sure that students are able to work through any issues that interfere with their ability to succeed at school.
+She is also happy to work with parents.
+Her office is a great place for students who need her special skills.